Yoni-Boy/virtual-keyboard-libaries/README.md

 ### 2.  adding  virtual-keyboard-angular packaged in app module and import him:
 ```
-import { VirtualKeyboardModule } from 'yon-yon-virtual-keyboard';
+import { VirtualKeyboardModule } from 'virtual-keyboard-angular';

 @NgModule({
   declarations: [ ... ],